How to Dispose of Wood: Sustainable and Safe Methods

 1. Use twine or rope to bundle the wood together.

 Many municipalities request firewood disposal.
-It’s best to pile wood chunks and tie them together using twine or rope.
+To make wood disposal easier, I recommend using twine or rope to bundle the wood together.
 You can easily carry each bundle.

 The garbage collection service might say no if the stacks are too big for city ordinances.